It's been awhile since the Creating with the Stars competition when I made the bar cart and gold leaves mirror for the

 BEFORE

 I took the table apart in order to prime the whole thing (I used an oil based spray).
 I took the side paneling off too so that I could get a cleaner look.
-For the paint, I decided on a Kelly green,
+For the paint, I decided on a Kelly green, SW Espalier at 50% and painted three coats.
+I bought some casters for the cart so that it would be easy to move it around.

 The mirror: I already had a round shaped mirror which needed a bit of an update so it was perfect to transform it into a larger mirror with gold leaves and give it a sun bust look.
 I started off using aluminum cans but found that using flashing was more economical.
 Flashing is a roll of aluminium found in hardware stores (inexpensive $8 for a roll) and sturdier than soda can aluminum.